menard-codes/menard-codes/README.md

 <!-- - 💬 Ping me regarding: **Open source contribution, hackathon, a fullstack dev job opportunity, or a tech writing job** -->

-- 📫 How to reach me: ✉️ **menardmaranan.codes@gmail.com**
+- 📫 How to reach me: ✉️ **menardmaranan16@gmail.com**

 - 📄 My LinkedIn is here [Menard Maranan - Linked In Profile](https://www.linkedin.com/in/menard-maranan/)

-- ⚡ Fun fact: **I'm taking a Business Degree, with a major in Marketing.
+- ⚡ Fun fact: **I took a Business Degree in college and graduated as a Cum Laude.
 So besides my technical knowledge, I also have a Business Background**

 <p align="left">
 <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=menard-codes" alt="menard-codes" /></a> </p>